 Let’s have a look at the data that ISB puts out transparently in the public domain.
 Here are two charts we created to aid the readability of the tables on the ISB website:

-The salary statistics have had a significant jump in the last 4 years.
+The salary statistics have had a significant jump in the last 7 years.
 And this is the median salary – a measure I personally consider a much better indicator than the average which can be vitiated with extreme values.
+Not shown in this chart are the salaries and offers in the recent past.
+Since 2016 (till 2018), annual average CTC has risen to about Rs 22+ lacs.

 Not many schools would give you this; they don’t even provide the 80% range.
 2013 of course was the peak of recession so not an earth-shattering big hole in paradise.